Blockchain based Resource Governance for Decentralized Web Environments: Evaluation

 Several works already show how the decentralized model makes it more difficult for attackers to compromise data, as they would need to gain access to multiple nodes rather than just one central server \citep{raman2019challenges,web3.0}.
 As per the vast majority of decentralized web initiatives, our implementation preserves the security of data residing in nodes through the \Compo{personal online datastore} component, which performs authentication and rights evaluation procedures to prevent unauthorized access to sensitive information or resources.

 Our solution introduces new components into the decentralized model whose security should be discussed.
-The metadata stored in Ethereum's smart contracts (usage policies and resource indexes) are protected from unauthorized updates through the consensus mechanism of the blockchain platform and its distributed nature, which makes such data immutable.
+The metadata stored in smart contracts (usage policies and resource indexes) are protected from unauthorized updates through the consensus mechanism of the blockchain platform and its distributed nature, which makes this information immutable.
 Moreover, the state of distributed applications running in this environment can only be changed by transactions marked by a digital signature.
 This feature guarantees that usage policy modifications can only be executed by authorized entities.

 The \Compo{Intel SGX trusted execution environment} provides a separate ecosystem for the execution of a \Compo{trusted application} that manages resource utilization.
 It has already shown its effectiveness in terms of preventing the injection of malicious code coming from the operating system of the client's machine~\citep{DBLP:conf/trustcom/SabtAB15}, which could jeopardize the integrity of the stored resources and the local representation of usage policies.
 Moreover, we also leverage the security guarantees offered by this technology to establish a protected environment in which the enforcement of the usage policies is ensured, inside the consumer's node.